Crescent Rolls

 Add to the dough and knead 5 minutes.

 The dough should be sticky and will not clean the sides of the bowl.
+The wheat dough should be a similar consistency to the white, just a bit stiffer.

 Even though it's sticky, it should be able to hold a shape when you form it into a ball.
 Cover and rise 90 minutes.